rkruegs123/jax-dna/DNA28.md

   - allosteric catalyst violates some of these -- i.e. sequence dependence.
 Need 2 and 2*.
 Complementarity can lead to spurious unwanted interactions
   - in this case, they use trimolecular interactions
 - ok, going all a bit fast... don't understand toehold displacement enough to really folllow any of this...

+### Dynamic control of biomolecular phase separation (Elisa Franco)
+- Start day 2
+- control of phase separation using nucleic acids
+- so, what is phase separation in this context...
+- she claims that lifle is characterized by sparation
+  - e.g. there is a membrane. that defines a cell in some sense
+- have discovered organelles that remain separated in the absence of a membrane
+  - "membraneless organeslls" (aka condensetes)
+  - raise interesting origin of life questions
+  - e.g. ribosomes have a structure! but no membrane
+- stimulated attempts to develop artificial organelles... (from bottom up)
+  - e.g. synthetic proteins
+  - e.g. dna/rna
+  - e.g. synthetic polymrers
+- she will focus on the question of: "how can we design chemical reactions to control condensation?"
+  - want the controller in the test tube rather than outside of it
+- two main things in the talk: (i) modeling, and (ii) experiments (with dna nanotech)
+- the modeling concerns the thermodynamic perspective (e.g. phase diagrams, and deriving them.
+How can we derive chemical reactions that help us shape phase diagrams?)
+  - so, will first focus on thermodynamics of phsae separation...
+  - following a review by hyman in 2014. anual reviews cell dev bio
+- when we mix two species, two things can happen...
+  - entropy driven mixing... all things will mix. can describe free energy just with entropic term -T*S. There's a single minimum.
+For two species, can be derived exactly
+  - what if we have chemical interactions bi/w the species? than we have to look at the enthalpy...
+    - if like-neighbors are desired (i.e. same species like to bond to eachother), mixing can be disfavored.
+      - can get mor ethan one local minima. linear combination of them will be favorable...
+      - if we change the temperature, we get a family of curves. for each one, we can get the minima and the inflectoin points (the spinodes)
+      - can take this family of curves and their associated points to a phase diagram
+- concentratoin adn temperature are control parameters to decide if you are phase separating or not...
+- We can also change the interaction energy
+- we understand these control parmeters... so how do cells control phsae separation while maintaining physiological conditoins?
+  - concentration can be changed through chemical reactions! cell can change concentration quite easily
+- Dino Osmanovic.
+Want to (1) control condensate size and (2) control growth and dissolution
+  - have additional species that interconvert b/w eachother that affect abundance of x1 and x2, which can phase separate
+  - use a CRN to determine how species inter-convet
+  - then use a Cahn-Hilliard model for interactions for how species arrange in space
+  - then some other theory stuff...
+- kind of tuned out afterwards... used DNA nanostars in experiments

+### Protecting heterochiral DNA nanostructures against exonuclease-mediated degradation (Tracy Mallette, from Matthew Lakin's lab)
+- need to defend DNA for in vivo delivery
+- what are existing ways to defend against nucleases?
+  - chemical modifications. e.g. phosphorothioate bonds or 2-O-methyl group.
+Used in antisense therapy now...
+    - drawbacks: need to be carefully integrated during the design phase.
+Can't easily swap it for an unmodified bsae and expect it to behave exactly the same. also cause cellular toxicity
+  - alternate nucleic acids
+    - e.g. locked nucleic acid (LNA) or peptide nucleic acid (PNA)
+      - very nuclease resistant
+      - also improving on the toxicity scale
+      - can' teasily design with these using cmmon DNA computing tools like NUPACK
+        - have very different reaction kinetics and bond dffernetly
+        - NOTE: GREAT OPPORTUNITY FOR INVERSE DESING
+        - QUESTION: HOW DOES THIS EFFECT PRODUCTION?
+- what's a better way?
+  - use L-DNA for DNA computing
+  - L-DNA is the enantiomer of naturla DNA
+  - can create this synthetically
+  - naturaly nuclease resistant, and identical in thermostability and hybridization. and not really toxic
+  - still a problem: doesn't bind predictably to D-DNA!
+    - Watson-Crick base pairing doesn't act predictably with a chiral mismatch
+- solution: use hetrochiral tranlsators
+  - strands contaiing both - and L-chiralities
+  - allows for hybridization of matching chiral sections!
+- this works well, but how will this work for production:
+  - note that there an L-chirsal polymerase!
+Very cool.
+Problem is that in general L-DNA is harder to synthesize.
+  - would be cool if there is one that is easier to synthesize that also has a polymerase
+  - if so, seems like your problem would kind of be solved...

+### DNA Strand-Displacement Temporal Logic Circuits (Anna Lapteva, Lulu Qian's lab)
+- temporal information processing is important...
+- strategies for temporal information processing:
+  - cross inhibition: arrival of first input generates circuit soutput as well as inhibitors targeting subsequent inputs
+  - temporal memory: no circut output untill all inputs arrive -- memory of earlier inputs determines circuit behavior for later inputs
+    - allows for combinatoral regulation bsaed on small number of inputs
+- skipping a few next talks...

+### Hourglass emergence + collective computation in nature (Jessica Flack)
+- a lot of words, but the most interesting thing is the following:
+  - the idea that when macroscopic variables change at a much slower rate than the microscopic level changes, then the microscopic level can depend on them in a sense.
+Relates to Jamie's thoughts...

+### Strand exchange reactions for analysis and computation (Andrew Ellington, UT Austin)
+- starting wednesday...
+- I think tihs is the guy who makes new polymerases for different kinds of DNA
+- very interested in applications
+- He thinks nucleic acids are good because they are quick
+- things molecluar diagnostics in the form of nucleic acids have a role to play
+- advocate of: loop-mediate isothermal amplicaiation (LAMP) trandsduced by strand exchange probes (OSD).
+LAMP-OSD
+  - make things that can grow because they fold back on themselves. need a 4-6 primer scheme to get the growth working in the first place
+  - one polymerase
+- question: how can we use strand exchange as a probe?
+- consdiers strand exchange a unique chemistry. even though he critiques a lot
+  - two reasons: (1) base pairing is special.
+DNA can both hold information (in a form that is replicable).
+DNA is special.
+Also, (2) it's a ckinetic trap.
+Two steps.
+Toehold binding, then zipper like function.
+Special that you can separate binding/initiation from the propagation of a strand displcaement/exchange reaction
+- try to bring down cost by making all components biosynthesized
+  - e.g. not ordering from NEB, but growing from bacteria
+  - suggests that you don't really need purifications.
+Sometimes, rather than just using NEB enzyme,s they put in actual colony forming units (CFUs).
+Trying to make accessible.
+- particular platforms: glucose monitors(ook up oligo into invertase). lateral flow, pregnancy strips.
+- stopped listening.. lots of diagnostic stuff